-This work based, distance learning programme will not require you to come into College, instead one of our work-based learning assessors will visit you in your place of work to support and assess you at regular intervals throughout your qualification.
+This work based, distance learning programme will not require you to come into College but you will be required to attend some online lectures.
 Your course materials will be provided via our online Virtual Learning Environment (VLE), meaning you can access these in your own time, at work or at home, or even on the move!

 As one of the leading providers of work-based animal care training in the UK, our experienced team of assessors will be here to support and help you to achieve your qualification in a timely manner.
 When you choose to study with us, you can be assured of our commitment to you.

-- Attendance: If you undertake the work-based learning programme you will not be required to come into College; your assessment and support will be carried out in your workplace and via email and telephone contact with one of our work based learning assessors.
+- Attendance: If you undertake the work-based learning programme you will not be required to come into College; you will be allocated a work-based assessor who will support you through your qualification.

 - Start date: The work-based learning programme can be started at any time.

 - Location: Within a 90 minute radius of Huntingdon (Cambridgeshire), North London or Leeds (West Yorkshire).
 If you are located outside of this area, please contact us, as we may still be able to meet your training needs.